ponomart/Python-Data-analysis/README.md

 Dataset Used in this Assignment

 The dataset contains house sale prices for King County, which includes Seattle.
 It includes homes sold between May 2014 and May 2015.
-It was taken from here.
+It was taken from https://www.kaggle.com/harlfoxem/housesalesprediction?utm_medium=Exinfluencer&utm_source=Exinfluencer&utm_content=000026UJ&utm_term=10006555&utm_id=NA-SkillsNetwork-wwwcourseraorg-SkillsNetworkCoursesIBMDeveloperSkillsNetworkDA0101ENSkillsNetwork20235326-2022-01-01.
 It was also slightly modified for the purposes of this course.

 For this project, you will utilize JupyterLab running on the Cloud in Skills Network Labs environment.